14.3 (1) Within six months after the Registrar renders a decision on a protest under section 14.2,

 (b) refer the subject-matter of the appeal back to the Registrar for reconsideration or further investigation.

 (5) An appeal may be heard under this section

 (a) in the Province of Quebec, before the Superior Court for the district in which the band is situated or in which the person who made the protest resides, or for such other district as the Minister may designate;

 (a.1) in the Province of Ontario, before the Superior Court of Justice;

 (b) in the Province of New Brunswick, Manitoba, Saskatchewan or Alberta, before the Court of Queen’s Bench;

-(c) in the Province of Prince Edward Island or Newfoundland, before the Trial Division of the Supreme Court;
+(c) in the Province of Newfoundland and Labrador, before the Trial Division of the Supreme Court;

 (c.1) [Repealed, 1992, c.
 51, s.
 54]

-(d) in the Province of Nova Scotia or British Columbia, in Yukon or in the Northwest Territories, before the Supreme Court; or
+(d) in the Province of Nova Scotia, British Columbia or Prince Edward Island, in Yukon or in the Northwest Territories, before the Supreme Court; or

 (e) in Nunavut, before the Nunavut Court of Justice.